Orange-OpenSource/conllueditor/README.md

 * `--reinit` (implies `--noedit`) reloads the file at each navigation (in order to browse a file which is being modified by someone else)

 # Editing

+More help on editing can be found by clicking the `help` button.

 If the server has been (re)started reload the page in your navigator.